lmri-met/metpyrad/docs/source/tutorials/hidex300_1.rst

 Inspect the parsed readings
 ---------------------------

-After parsing the readings from the Hidex TDCR CSV files, inspect the parsed readings to understand its structure and contents.
+After parsing the readings from the Hidex 300 SL automatic liquid scintillator counter CSV files, inspect the parsed readings to understand its structure and contents.
 The ``processor`` store the parsed readings as a table using a pandas DataFrame, so first you need to import pandas: